 It’s not clear exactly when the word “hello” came into use.
 Many sources indicate that the word originated in the telephone book, which featured authoritative “How To” sections.
 Alexander Graham Bell believed that it would catch on as the perfect conversation opener.
 Although “hello” is the most common greeting in the English language, the word ‘ahoy’ actually has a richer history.
 And despite its simple origins, “ahoy” has become one of the most commonly used greetings around the world.

-Before the telephone was invented, people used “hail” or “hollo” to greet a caller.
-The words were used as salutations in the Middle Ages.
-The first telephone was invented in 1876 by Alexander Graham Bell, and it was a very expensive piece of equipment.
+People used “hail” or “hollo” to greet a caller before the invention of the telephone.
+They used these words as salutations in the Middle Ages.
+Alexander Graham Bell invented the first telephone in 1876, and it was a very expensive piece of equipment.
 Bell intended the word ‘ahoy’ to become the standard phone greeting, but other manufacturers tried to change it.
+Well, we all answer our phone by saying Hello!